 - If any member of your household is ill with a fever, cough, or shortness of breath, or has been exposed to anybody with the virus, we ask that you please cancel your appointment.

 - We are mandating curbside service only.
+Until the number of new Corona virus cases in Lake County are much lower, we will be operating this way.
+Right now it looks like this won't be until some time in 2021.
 The only exception will be for euthanasia.
 We feel that it’s of the utmost importance for pet parents to be with their beloved friend during this difficult time.
 However, we will require that you wear a mask and gloves, which we will supply, before you come into the building.

 - When you park in our lot, just call to let us know that you’ve arrived for your appointment or to pick up a prescription.
 We may ask you the make, model, and color of your car if it’s not already written in the appointment book.
 For scheduled appointments, a technician will get any pertinent history.